 If a student comes to an employer with solid grades, typically this translates into the individual being able to successfully tackle certain daily tasks with a quick turnaround, coupled with less of a need for close supervision.
 After all, the student was able to do this successfully in college.
 So why couldn’t they bring that work ethic to the company, free up management to do its job, and produce results with less training?

 Good grades heavily influence lifetime earnings

 If your parents paid you for good grades when you were a child (or if you’ve doled out cash to encourage academic achievement), you know what good grades are worth.
-But, it turns out, people who make good grades in school tend to make more money in their careers (when adjusted for education level and field of study).
+But, it turns out that people who make good grades in school tend to make more money in their careers (when adjusted for education level and field of study).
 So, even if you go no further than high school, you’re financially better off for having made A’s and B’s, says Greg Emmerich, the researcher who crunched the numbers.

 So, if you plan to go on to advanced studies, you can’t afford to dismiss grades as unimportant, even if you have reservations about them, as many of us do.

 Edublox offers cognitive training and live online tutoring to students with dyslexia, dysgraphia, dyscalculia, and other learning disabilities.
 Our students are in the United States, Canada, Australia, and elsewhere.
 Book a free consultation to discuss your child’s learning needs.